 Students are taught in mixed ability groups with the exception of two fast-paced groups of students with Band 9-7 targets.
 There are also two Set 2 classes.

 Each year we review the best pathway for our students at GCSE.
-For 2016-2018 Key Stage 4 students will be entered for both AQA English Language and English Literature qualification.
+All Key Stage 4 students will be entered for both AQA English Language and English Literature qualification.
 All students are entered for both courses.

 Key Stage 5

 We offer three A Levels within the department.
 English Literature, English Language and Film Studies are well established, successful A-Levels that have been running for a number of years

 Students will continue to develop their interest in English through learning about the structure of English, its varieties, different functions and through their analysis of different types of, largely, non-fiction writing.
 Students will write for different audiences and purposes.

 A wide range of skills are developed including research skills using books, magazines, the internet and primary research.
 Independent learning is an essential part of this course.
 Students are expected to give presentations as part of the course and to write analyses of texts.
 Students need to be capable writers and to enjoy exploring the nuances of language.